pricesmith/snafu/README.md

 # snafu

-Mostly, a KV store to experiment and understand how graph dbs and kg's work, understand the tradeoffs, and convince myself I can work on an alternative if nothing fits my use cases.
+Mostly, a distributed KV store to experiment and understand how graph dbs and kg's work, understand the tradeoffs, and convince myself I can work on an alternative if nothing fits my use cases.
 Also, yet another overly-ambitious project to learn rust.

+Primary goal:
+-- Explore distributed p2p arch and impl for KV stores, particularly for the use case of distributed, p2p kgs.

 LSM Info
 https://adambcomer.com/blog/simple-database/motivation-design/